 Additionally, the user may poll the REST API endpoint for fills to see:

-The key fields in the responses are fill_type and fillType (for WebSocket and REST, respectfully), which both take the value "assignee".
+The key fields in the responses are fill_type and fillType (for WebSocket and REST, respectively), which both take the value "assignee".
 This is the indication that should be used to programmatically handle the assignment.

 - Set your preferences as you see fit on the Assignment Program section of the platform.